If you live in or are visiting Pendle and wondering what to do locally? The Pendle Sculpture Trail is a must!

 The Pendle Sculpture Trail is on the outskirts of the village of Barley which is nestled at the foot of Pendle Hill in Aitken wood.
 An area of outstanding natural beauty and steeped in history with tales of the Pendle Witches.

 What Is The Pendle Sculpture Trail?

 The Pendle Sculpture Trail is a wonderful way to get families out walking together.
-It was created in tribute to the people who were hung in the Pendle Witch Trial over 4oo years ago.
-This was infamously one of the biggest witch trials ever held in the UK.
+The trail was created in tribute to the people hung in the Pendle Witch Trial over 4oo years ago.
+Infamously one of the biggest witch trials ever held in the UK.
 But worry not, the train is not morbid at all, more of a beautiful tribute.